 For more information on how to prepare for your interview please contact firstname.lastname@example.org.

 It is a requirement of NIDA that international students have a satisfactory level of English language proficiency.
 NIDA requires that students have an English language proficiency equivalent to an overall band score of 7.0 for courses other than Acting and 8.0 IELTS for the Acting course.

 For testing centres in your country see IELTS.

-Submit your application as soon as possible in order to allow time for processing of your application and for you to obtain a student visa for Australia.
+Submit your application as soon as possible to allow time for processing of your application and for you to obtain a student visa for Australia.

 Please allow up to two weeks for the assessment process to take place.
 The Heads of Department and senior staff will assess your academic background, show-reel or portfolio and may contact you for a brief interview.
 You will then be notified if your application has been successful or not.
 If your application is successful and if there are places available on the course you have selected, you will receive a letter of offer of a place in the subjects for the semester/s you have applied for.